Asian stocks lower after Wall St ends May with gains

 Asian stocks lower after Wall St ends May with gainsNew

 BEIJING (AP) — Asian stock markets have fallen after Japan reported weaker-than-expect growth in factory output and Chinese manufacturing growth was flat.
-Benchmarks in Shanghai, Tokyo and Hong Kong retreated while Seoul swung between gains and losses, On Wall Street, the benchmark S&P 500 index ended last week higher for a monthly gain in May of 0.5%.
+Benchmarks in Shanghai, Tokyo and Hong Kong retreated while Seoul gained.
+On Wall Street, the benchmark S&P 500 index ended last week higher for a monthly gain in May of 0.5%.
 Investors are wavering between optimism about consumer spending and factory output reviving and unease that rising inflation pressure might prompt governments and central banks to withdraw stimulus.